ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Renamed N_MAX as MAX_N.

 * New appendix overviewing parameters of the TRL endpoint.

+* Examples of message exchange moved to an appendix.

 * Fixed details in IANA considerations.